Using gnrnd4 on a PC

 Note, in Figure 12, that there is another file,

-in this instance base.R, that is in this editor.
+, that is in the editor.

 This is left over from an